rossetti/KSLBook/docs/04-Chapter4.md

 ### Up and Down Component Example {#introDEDSUpDown}

 This section further illustrates DEDS modeling with a component of a system that is subject to random failures.

+::: {.example #ch4ex3 name="Up and Down Component"}
-The component has two states UP and DOWN.
+Consider a component subject to random breakdowns that has two states UP and DOWN.
 The time until failure is random and governed by an exponential distribution with a mean of 1.0 time units.
 This represents the time that the component is in the UP state.
 Once the component